Vacuum quantum fluctuation energy in expanding universe and dark energy: Basic assumptions and equations

 \section{Basic assumptions and equations}

-The basic assumptions of this article are: (1) the environment of the universe - the vacuum is consisted of densely piled Planckons by \cite{bib010}; (2) the universe obeys the cosmological principle; (3) the evolution of the universe is conducted by Einstein-Friedmann equations with flat curvature $k=0$ and mass contents include radiation, cold mater, dark mater, as well as dark energy; (4) the universe evolves from Planck era with the initial conditions of the energy density, radius, and time of the era; (5) the inflation occurs at the early time ${{\tau }_{\inf }} $.
-The assumption (1) is from a study of the microscopic nature of black holes, gravity, and vacuum \cite{bib010}, the assumptions (2) and (3) are based on the commonly accepted physical and cosmological principles \cite{bib003,bib007,bib008}.
-Since Einstein-Friedmann equations are of nature of classical gravitation, the quantum nature of gravity and the universe should be incorporated by initial and boundary conditions, namely assumptions (4) and (5).\\ From the above assumptions, the following basic results can be obtained:\\ 1) At present time, the universe energy density $\rho({{T}_{0}})$ and the vacuum quantum fluctuation energy density ${{\rho }_{vac}}$ has the ratio:
+The basic assumptions of this article are: (1) the vacuum containing and surrounding the universe as a ubiquitous environment is consisted of densely piled Planckons \cite{bib010}; (2) the universe was born in the Planckon piled vacuum at an explosion of a Planckon in the vacuum, the energy density, radius, and time of the Planckon are thus its initial conditions(the so-called Planck era condition); (3) the universe obeys the cosmological principle; (4) the evolution of the universe is conducted by the Einstein-Friedmann equations with a flat curvature $k=0$ ( which can be taken off ) and the energy content includes radiation, cold mater, dark mater, as well as dark energy; (5) the inflation occurs at the early time ${{\tau }_{\inf }} $.

+The assumptions (1) and (2) are from a study of the microscopic quantum structure of vacuum, black holes, and gravitation systems \cite{bib010}.
+The assumptions (3) and (4) are based on the commonly accepted physical and cosmological principles \cite{bib003,bib007,bib008}.
+Since the Einstein-Friedmann equations are of the nature of classical gravitation, the quantum nature of the universe evolution should be incorporated by initial and inflation conditions, namely the assumptions (2) and (5).